AdobeDocs/experience-manager-cloud-manager.it-IT/help/using/using-cloud-manager.md

 contentOwner: jsyal
 discoiquuid: c 37566 d 5-0 d 1 b -4 c 44-abd 7-b 271 ea 443 c 1 a
 translation-type: tm+mt
-source-git-commit: 1dfb065c09569f811e5a006d3d74825d3bd7cc8d
+source-git-commit: 4c1c6786db9b8972f9315bd2f12fc1752881492f

 ---

-# Utilizzo di Cloud Manager{#using-cloud-manager}
+# Using Cloud Manager{#using-cloud-manager}

-Questa sezione descrive l&#39;interfaccia utente (interfaccia utente) per [!UICONTROL Cloud Manager] e spiega il flusso di lavoro dall&#39;impostazione del programma alla distribuzione del codice seguito da verifiche di qualità.
+This section explains the User Interface (UI) for [!UICONTROL Cloud Manager] and explains the workflow from setting up the program to code deployment followed by quality checks.

 ## Prerequisiti {#prerequisites}

-Prima di accedere ai dettagli relativi all&#39;utilizzo, [!UICONTROL Cloud Manager]si consiglia di effettuare le seguenti operazioni:
+Before you get into the details of using the [!UICONTROL Cloud Manager], it is recommended to go though the following sections:

 * [Comprendere i concetti prima di utilizzare [!
 UICONTROL Cloud Manager]](understanding-concepts.md)
 * [Configurazione delle configurazioni generali per [!
 UICONTROL Cloud Manager]](setting-configurations-for-cloud-manager.md)

-## Guida introduttiva [!UICONTROL Cloud Manager]{#getting-started-with-cloud-manager}
+## Getting Started with [!UICONTROL Cloud Manager] {#getting-started-with-cloud-manager}

-Una volta configurate le configurazioni generali per [!UICONTROL Cloud Manager], è possibile utilizzare [!UICONTROL Cloud Manager].
+Once you have setup the general configurations for [!UICONTROL Cloud Manager], you are ready to use the [!UICONTROL Cloud Manager].

-1. Accedi ad Adobe [!UICONTROL Experience Cloud] per visualizzare l&#39;elenco delle soluzioni.
+1. Log in to the Adobe [!UICONTROL Experience Cloud] and you will see the list of solutions.

    ![](assets/screen_shot_2018-04-22at92951am.png)

-1. Selezionate il programma e fate clic sull&#39;icona in alto a sinistra per aprirlo [!UICONTROL Cloud Manager].
+1. Select the program and click on the top left icon to open [!UICONTROL Cloud Manager].

    ![](assets/screen_shot_2018-04-22at93346am.png)

-## Impostazione del programma {#setting-up-program}
+## Setting Up Program {#setting-up-program}

 Dopo l&#39;iscrizione, il proprietario aziendale dovrà effettuare una configurazione iniziale del programma.
 Ciò richiede l&#39;impostazione della descrizione del programma e la definizione dei KPI che verranno utilizzati per il test delle prestazioni. È possibile caricare una miniatura.